 They could operate power windows or other controls or even make the vehicle move.
+If they turned the ignition to ON and moved the shift lever out of PARK (P), that would release the parking brake.
 Don't leave the keys in a vehicle with young children.